The Settings Menu houses the configurable options in Krita and where you determine most of the “look and feel” of the application.

 This is a great candidate to add to the toolbar so you can just click the dockers on and off and don’t even have to open the menu to do it.
 See Configure Toolbars below for more.

-Learning to use dockers effectively is a key concept to maximizing your time using Krita.
+Learning to use dockers effectively is a key concept to optimizing your time using Krita.

 Krita provides a number of color-themed interfaces or “looks”.
 The current set of themes are the following: